tulerfeng/Video-R1/README.md

 ### *Weak Reasoning Data Maybe Not Beneficial for Reinforcing Deep Thinking*

-We train [Qwen2-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) on a subset of nextqa dataset with little reasoning.
+We train [Qwen2-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) on a subset of NExT-QA dataset with little reasoning.
 We can notice that there is almost no increase in thinking length.
 This indicates that reinforcing deep thinking may require strong reasoning data.